22 Orionis

 This is a single-lined spectroscopic binary with an orbital period of 293 days and an eccentricity of 0.15.
 The visible member, component A, has a stellar classification of B2 IV-V, matching a B-type star with a luminosity class that displays mixed traits of a main sequence star and a subgiant.
 It is a suspected Beta Cephei variable or a slowly pulsating B star.
-The star has nine times the mass of the Sun and is radiating 741 times the Sun's luminosity from its photosphere at an effective temperature of 22646 K.
+The star has about nine times the mass of the Sun and is radiating 7,244 times the Sun's luminosity from its photosphere at an effective temperature of 22646 K.